core-wg/yang-cbor/draft-veillette-core-yang-cbor-mapping-latest.md

 **First example based on SID**

-In this example, a field of type instance-identifier identify the data node "/system/contact" (SID 1728).
+In this example, a field of type instance-identifier identifies the data node "/system/contact" (SID 1728).

 ~~~~ CBORdiag
 1728